 Government grants are not direct assistance to individuals, but fund state and local programs providing help to those in need.
 This online screening site can be used to identify state and local government benefits and how to apply.
 Covers direct payments, loans, insurance, training, or other services.

 FTC Consumer Alert (Federal Trade Commission)

 The FTC warns consumers to beware of paying "processing fees" for information that is available free to the public.
 Ads claiming federal grants are available for home repairs, home business, unpaid bills, or other personal expenses are often a scam.

-OMB Grants Management Web Site (Office of Management and Budget)
+OMB Grants Management (Office of Management and Budget)

 OMB establishes government-wide grants management policies and guidelines through circulars and common rules.
 OMB Circulars are cited in Catalog program descriptions and may be printed out fulltext.

-Grant Resources by State (Grantsmanship Center)
+Grants Resources by State (Grantsmanship Center)